A dynamical characterization of acylindrically hyperbolic groups: Introduction

 Recall that the \textit{Baire space} is the Cartesian product $\mathbb{N}^{\mathbb{N}}$ with the Tychonoff topology.
 Theorem \ref{7.6} implies that acylindrical hyperbolicity of countable groups can be characterized by their actions on a particular space, the Baire space.

 This paper is organized as follows.
-In Section \ref{sec.h}--\ref{cg}, we survey some basic information about Gromov hyperbolic spaces, acylindrically hyperbolic groups and convergence groups.
+In Section \ref{sec.h}--\ref{cg}, we survey some basic information about Gromov hyperbolic spaces, acylindrically hyperbolic groups, and convergence groups.
 We introduce the notion of Condition (C) in Section \ref{sec.gcg}.
 In Section \ref{sec.a}, we survey a construction due to Bowditch \cite{construction}.
 The proof of Theorem \ref{1.1} is presented in Section \ref{sec.p} and separated into two parts.
-We first use geometric properties of Gromov hyperbolic spaces to prove that every acylindrically hyperbolic group is non-virtually-cyclic and admits an action satisfying (C) on a completely Hausdorff space with an element having the north-south dynamics.
+We first use geometric properties of Gromov hyperbolic spaces to prove that every acylindrically hyperbolic group is non-virtually-cyclic and admits an action satisfying (C) on a completely Hausdorff space with an element having north-south dynamics.
 The other direction of Theorem \ref{1.1} is proved by using the construction of Bowditch.
 We also prove Theorem \ref{7.6} and discuss Corollary \ref{1.2} and its converse in Section \ref{sec.p}.

-\textbf{Acknowledgment:} I would like to thank my supervisor, Denis Osin, for introducing me to the subject, for explaining his view on this topic and for his proofreading for this paper.
+\textbf{Acknowledgment:} I would like to thank my supervisor, Denis Osin, for introducing me to the subject, for explaining his view on this topic, and for his proofreading for this paper.
 This paper would not have been written without his help.
+I would also like to thank the referee, who helped me make this article more precise and clear.